HorizonRobotics/alf/docs/notes/hybrid_and_offline_rl_training.rst

 3. Offline Buffer Structure
 -------------------------------------------------
-For generality, we assumes a minimal structure for the offlinereplay buffer, which contains the essential information that is common for all RL algorithms.
+For generality, we assumes a minimal structure for the offline replay buffer, which contains the essential information that is common for all RL algorithms.
 Concretely, we assume the offline replay buffer has the structure that is described by the following data spec: